gteeger/PiScale/README.md

 ### Updates:
 1) User-space program is now written in C++ with an interface to a Scale class.
-2) Pressing ctrl+c while program is running issues a signal to abort the program and notifies kernel space
+2) Pressing ctrl+c while program is running issues a signal to abort the program and notifies kernel space to take appropriate action (unlock mutexes, notify waiting tasks).
-3) Tare function included
+3) Tare function included as part of Scale class.
 4) Ability to read up to 4 load cells.
 The outputs from the cells are selected with a multiplexer.
+It is possible to still read from 1 sensor.
+Choose user specifications in Scale.h.
 5) IOCTL is used to communicate between user and kernel space to:
-  a) Send abort signal
+  a) Send abort signal.
-  b) Cycle thru load sensors
+  b) Cycle thru each available load sensor per read.
-  c) Change timeout duration
+  c) Change timeout duration.

 ### Prerequisites
 1) You have to enable the avia-hx711 driver using ```menuconfig```  and rebuild the kernel. ([Raspberry Pi tutorial](https://www.raspberrypi.org/documentation/linux/kernel/building.md)) As a side note, do not activate the existing invensense mpu-6050 kernel driver.
 The mpu-6050 is directly programmed by my driver, specifically to activate motion sensing.